Shortage of language skills

 Language skills also help increase employment opportunities and social mobility.
 A recent Confederation of British Industry (CBI) survey noted that learning foreign languages expands the horizon of young people.
 The survey endorsed the inclusion of a foreign language in the English Baccalaureate.

 Languages are strategically vital for the future of the UK.
 But there is overwhelming evidence of an inadequate, longstanding, and worsening supply of the language skills needed by the UK to meet future needs.
-Both in education and the workplace, the UK has depended heavily on the skills of EU nationals.
+In education and the workplace, the UK has depended heavily on the skills of EU nationals.
 They continue to play a vital role, but this is an opportunity to refocus on the language skills of UK citizens.